rschristopher/rschristopher.github.io/src/saving/wealth/inheritance.md

 At its heart, Bitcoin's low-time-preference rewards biblical patience, guiding families to lay up treasures that endure (Matthew 6:19-21), whether seen through a faith lens or as practical wisdom for lasting family harmony.
-The true wealth, afterall, is the family harmonizing with eternal values (with God's will).
+True wealth, afterall, is the family harmonizing with eternal values (with God's will).